google/highway/g3doc/op_wishlist.md

 ### Conflict detection
 For hash tables.
 Use VPCONFLICT on ZEN4.

-### Masked add/sub/div
-For tolower (subtract if in range) or hash table probing.
-Third arg for default.

 ### Div (integer division) and Mod

 Issue 633.
 Consider promoting to f64 and back.
 Or: op to compute inverse.